4teamwork/ftw.calendar/README.txt

 * Generic: ftw.calendar doesn't care about the event objects, it only needs a collection in which the resulting brains have a start and a end attribute.
+  If the calendar view is on an other content type than a collection, it will show all events (types defined in portal_calendar) below this context.

 * Lightweight: the only requirement (apart from plone of course) is simplejson.
   Optionally, if you want to enable resizing of events and the drag and drop functionality,